A Car Forced You to Put Your Bike Down – Can You Sue?

 After we started a lawsuit, the insurance company still refused to increase their offer.
 While the case was proceeding through the court, the insurance company offered to arbitrate the case.
 The claims representative believe their insured that the car wasn’t moving and she was sure they wouldn’t be held liable.

 We agreed to arbitrate the case before a retired New York State Supreme Court judge.
-An arbitration is like a simplified trial decided by the arbitrator instead of a jury.
+Arbitration is like a simplified trial decided by the arbitrator instead of a jury.
 We only agree to arbitrate with a retired judge although arbitrators can either be a lawyer or a retired judge.

 The judge wrote in his decision, “Defendants contend that there was no contact between the plaintiff’s motorcycle and the defendant’s vehicle and that the defendant’s vehicle was stopped before the accident and remained stopped at all times up until the moment of impact.”